 It's for this reason that as a part of its national education policy, the United States has long maintained the importance of helping students pursue careers in these fields.
 In the 1970s, educators and policymakers began visualizing the path a student takes from elementary and middle school to an eventual degree and career in STEM as a pipeline.
-While there exist different designs and forms, wholistically this "STEM Pipeline" depicts a series of linear steps that cultivate an interest in these areas throughout a child's education.1
+Though there exist different designs and forms, wholistically this "STEM pipeline" depicts a series of linear steps that cultivate an interest in these areas throughout a child's education.1

-While the levels of diversity within STEM fields for historically disadvantaged and underrepresented groups continue to lag behind that of other populations,2 to improve these statistics and to help children develop and maintain their interest in these subjects, it can be helpful to identify a few key reasons why students might lose interest over time.
+While significant disparities exist among demographic groups in STEM fields,2 to improve these statistics and to help children develop and maintain their interest in these subjects, it can be helpful to identify a few key reasons why students might lose interest over time.